-Orange menu items indicate values that are set by Solar Stik for a specific application.
-These values (with the exception of setting the clock to local time) should not be changed by the user without consulting tech@solarstik.com.
+Orange menu items indicate values that are set at the factory for a specific application.
+These values (with the exception of setting the clock to local time) should not be changed by the user.

 Gray menu items highlight features that are NOT currently used in the PRO-Verter 5000.
 If TECH: 07 Show All Menus = "No", then items in a gray window will not be visible to the user.